BBischof/top100ClimbsRoute/writeup.md

 - The dataset was extracted originally in November, 2017.
 I wont likely be updating the routes.
 - The actual route doesn't change as the ranking list changes, but, obviously, it will be effected if totally new routes are added.
 - Bear Camp was not in the dataset when the original dataset was built, hence it's not included.
 [Here](https://www.pjammcycling.com/oregon---bear-camp.html) is the route.
 It should be in [this section](https://ridewithgps.com/routes/26535916) of the route, before you climb [Mt.
 Ashland](https://www.pjammcycling.com/91.--mt.-ashland--or.html) the Strava route for the new Bear Camp is [here](https://www.strava.com/segments/7625827)

+## Next Steps

+First, I want to mention an accidental offshoot of this project: _maximal sub-routes_.
+By this I mean, "what are some sections of this route which maximize the elevation/mileage trade-off?"
+These are thigns that you could consider turning into crazy Gran-Fondos like the [California Triple Crown series](http://www.caltriplecrown.com/) which are hard-as-nails double centuries.
+There are some obvious ones in this data-set, and some manual inspection can find some cute little things like Mile 310-510 in the [4th route](https://ridewithgps.com/routes/26535920) which contains almost 30k climbing on six of the top 100 climbs! _([HRS I'm looking at you here!](http://www.highrouleur.cc/))_

+I'll be following this post up with some fun dives into snippets like the above.

+Finally, I want to mention that this project, believe it or not, is part one.
+To keep the mystery alive, I'll only mention that part two is to compute the _Best of the Top 100_, and more generally a **Strava ELO...**